LanqinYang/GOP-Glove/README.md

     This design makes adding a new model straightforward: simply create a new Python file that adheres to the `ModelCreator` interface.
 4.  **`evaluator.py`**: Responsible for generating all evaluation metrics, JSON reports, and visualizations.
 It functions as a standalone "reporting engine."

+### **Data Processing Pipeline**

+Before being fed into the models, the raw sensor data undergoes a standardized two-step preprocessing procedure within the `pipeline.py` module:

+1.  **Resampling**: Each variable-length gesture sequence read from a CSV file is resampled to a fixed length of 100 timesteps using linear interpolation.
+This ensures uniformity for model input.
+2.  **Kalman Filtering**: A Kalman filter is then applied to each of the 5 sensor channels in the resampled sequence.
+This step effectively smooths the data, reducing sensor noise while preserving the essential dynamic features of the gestures.
+This specific preprocessing step was chosen after a validation process showed it improved model generalization.
+3.  **Data Augmentation**: The training dataset is expanded by creating new, synthetically modified samples.
+The following techniques are applied probabilistically:
+    *   **Jittering**: Adds small random noise to each sensor reading.
+    *   **Scaling**: Varies the overall amplitude of the gesture signal.
+    *   **Time Warping**: Stretches and compresses the time axis to simulate variations in gesture speed.
+4.  **Standard Scaling**: Finally, a `StandardScaler` is fitted on the entire training dataset (including augmented data) and then applied to all data splits.
+This normalizes the features to have a mean of 0 and a standard deviation of 1.

 ### **Project Structure**

 ```